n00b69/woa-mh2lm/guide/1-partition.md

 quit
 ```

+### Format all data
+- Go to the Wipe menu in your recovery and wipe all data.
+If this doesn't work, simply reboot your phone.

+#### Reboot your phone
+> Once it is booted, it might tell you decryption was unsuccesful and it will ask you to erase all data.
+- Press this button to erase all data, then set up your phone (make sure to also enable USB debugging in developer settings), then reboot back into TWRP.

-### Formatting Windows drive
+### Formatting win and esp partitions
-> [!note]
-> If this command and the next one fails (for example: "Failed to access `/dev/block/by-name/win`: No such file or directory"), reboot your phone, then boot back into the recovery provided in the guide and try again
+> After rebooting back into TWRP
 ```cmd
 adb shell mkfs.ntfs -f /dev/block/by-name/win -L WINMH2LM
 ```

-### Formatting ESP drive
 ```cmd
 adb shell mkfs.fat -F32 -s1 /dev/block/by-name/esp -n ESPMH2LM
 ```

-### Format all data
-- Go to the Wipe menu in your recovery and wipe all data.
-If this doesn't work, simply reboot your phone.

-### Reboot your phone
+#### Reboot your phone
-> Once it is booted, it will tell you decryption was unsuccesful and it will ask you to erase all data.
-- Press this button to erase all data, then set up your phone (make sure to also enable USB debugging in developer settings).
+> In preparation for the next step

 ## [Next step: Rooting your phone](2-root.md)